MetricSign

 How do I check if a column exists before dropping it?

 Use COL_LENGTH: IF COL_LENGTH('dbo.YourTable', 'ColumnName') IS NOT NULL ALTER TABLE [dbo].[YourTable] DROP COLUMN [ColumnName]; — COL_LENGTH returns NULL if the column does not exist.
+This is faster than querying INFORMATION_SCHEMA and works in all SQL Server versions from 2008 onward.

 Does dbt run ALTER TABLE statements?